All Products

 5. Adapt O&M tasks to the new logical partitioned table.

-Table structure conversion
+Table schema conversion

 When creating a logical partitioned table from an existing physical partitioned table DDL, make the following changes: